openthread/ot-docs/site/en/guides/border-router/external-commissioning.md

 ## Commission the Joiner device

 OT Commissioner CLI runs on the same same host machine as your OTBR.
-In the [next guide](temp.md), you'll learn how to use OT Commissioner CLI to connect to the border router and commission your new device.
-If you'd like to use your Android device for external commissioning, skip to [OT Commissioner App for Android]({{ github_otc }}/android).
+In the next guide, you'll learn how to use [OT Commissioner CLI](ot-commissioner-cli.md) to connect to the border router and commission your new device.
+If you'd like to use your Android device for external commissioning, skip to [External Commissioning for Android](ot-commissioner-andriod.md).

 For Thread 1.1 networks, additional options include Thread Group's Thread 1.1 Commissioning App for Android.